Cyrus Kay: Second World War

 Kay was presented with his DFC in a ceremony at Buckingham Palace in September.
-Two months later, he took command of No. 75 Squadron after the original commander departed.
+Two months later, he took command of No. 75 Squadron after the original commander, Maurice Buckley, departed.
 He led the squadron for several months as it carried out numerous bombing operations, mainly to Germany but also to Italy.
 In September 1941, he was posted to a headquarters role and later served on the staff of No. 8 Bomber Group.
 In late 1942, he returned to New Zealand to take command of the RNZAF navigation school at New Plymouth.
-Promoted to group captain, he later commanded the Ohakea air base in 1944, before moving on to a similar position at Wigram.
+Promoted to group captain, he later commanded the Ohakea Air Base in 1944, before moving on to a similar position at Wigram.

-Postwar period
+Post-war period

 After the end of the war, Kay attended the Imperial Defence College and then, promoted to air commodore, had a period of service on the Air Board, being responsible for supply.
 In this capacity, he helped bring jet aircraft, such as the de Havilland Vampire, into service with the RNZAF.
 In the 1948 New Year Honours, he was promoted to Commander of the Order of the British Empire.
 In 1951 he became commander of the RNZAF headquarters in London, remaining in the post for two years until returning to the Air Board, this time with responsibility for personnel.
+In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

-In June 1956, Kay was appointed chief of the air staff of the RNZAF, in the rank of air vice-marshal.
+In June 1956, Kay was appointed chief of the air staff (CAS) of the RNZAF, in the rank of air vice-marshal.
 During his time in this role, he oversaw the disbandment of the Territorial Air Force and also ended compulsory military service in the RNZAF.
-His term ended in 1958, at which time he retired.
+Kay was appointed a companion of the Order of the Bath in the 1958 New Year Honours.
+His term as CAS ended in June 1958, at which time he retired.